anuket-project/anuket-specifications/doc/common/glossary.md

 >_*Note:*_ Relevant terms are added here from RA2.
 Most of these term definitions are taken from [Kubernetes glossary](https://kubernetes.io/docs/reference/glossary) but in some cases should be made independent from Kubernetes as a specific container orchestration engine.

+- **CaaS Manager:**	A management plane function that manages the lifecycle (instantiation, scaling, healing, etc.) of one or more CaaS instances, including communication with VIM for master/node lifecycle management.

 - **Container:**	A lightweight and portable executable image that contains software and all of its dependencies.
 >_*Note:*_ OCI defines **Container** as "An environment for executing processes with configurable isolation and resource limitations.
 For example, namespaces, resource limits, and mounts are all part of the container environment."
 A **Container** provides operating-system-level virtualisation by abstracting the “user space”.
 One big difference between **Containers** and **VMs** is that unlike VMs, where each **VM** is self-contained with all the operating systems components are within the **VM** package, containers "share" the host system’s kernel with other containers.